ISCPC/CalculiX-Builder/README_SX-Aurora.md

 Ccx for SX-Aurora, built with WITH_AURORA=true, supports addtional solvers which uses VE(Vector Engine) on SX-Aurora TSUBASA as follows.

-- SX-AUR_HS: Use [HeteroSolver](https://www.hpc.nec/documents/sdk/SDK_NLC/UsersGuide/heterosolver/c/ja/index.html) which is direct methods solver tuned for SX-Aurora TSUBASA.
+- SXAT_HS: Use [HeteroSolver](https://www.hpc.nec/documents/sdk/SDK_NLC/UsersGuide/heterosolver/c/ja/index.html) which is direct methods solver tuned for SX-Aurora TSUBASA.
-- SX-AUR_SCALING: Use iterative solver tuned for SX-Aurora TSUBASA.
+- SXAT_SCALING: Use iterative solver tuned for SX-Aurora TSUBASA.
 This solver uses the same algorithm with ITERATIVESCALING solver impletened on the original ccx.
 But by using [SBLAS](https://www.hpc.nec/documents/sdk/SDK_NLC/UsersGuide/sblas/c/ja/index.html) library on VE, outstanding performance improvement acheived.

 ## 4. Usage